mhanberg/blog/_posts/2025-03-11-code-beam-america-2025.md

 ### Jason Axelson - Choosing an effective testing structure

 [Jason Axelson](https://www.linkedin.com/in/jasonaxelson/) gave a presentation on testing practices from which I almost broke neck from aggressively nodding the entire time.
+[Watch it on YouTube!](https://www.youtube.com/watch?v=LutLGOxnSYE)

 One of his suggestions I believe is the most powerful: "Make your tests async" (paraphrased, I didn't write it down because of the aforementioned head banging).